Mohammed84Farouk/CSE331-DSA-Project/README.md

 - Minifying and Preitifying XML files
 - Converting XML files to JSON format
 - Representing XML files using GRAPH data structure (SNA)
-- A dynamic label that changes its text based on the selected item in a combo box
-- A button that clears the contents of the form when clicked

 ## Building the project